 Annie is a crazed fan of author Paul Sheldon, but her obsession is not that of a normal person.
 Whether her intentions of keeping Paul a prisoner in her home are to keep him as some sort of trophy pet or to expedite the creation of his next novel, Annie is a horrifying, demented woman.
 I’ve said it before – I adore the “hobbling” scene in this movie.
 It’s not so much for the hobbling process itself, but for Annie’s cold, calm demeanor when she slugs Paul’s ankles with a sledgehammer.

 10. Dez and Edele Hansel – Running Scared

 With the oft-criticized Paul Walker as the lead, I’m guessing lots of people passed on Running Scared.
 It’s their loss.
 Running Scared is one of those underrated, visually dynamic and wholly engaging movies that fly under the radar.
 There’s many memorable and seedy characters throughout the movie – which doubles as a contemporary fairy tale for adults – but none are more fear-inducing than the pedophilic couple of Dez and Edele Hansel.
 The scene with Dez and Edele was perhaps the most disturbed I’ve ever been while watching a movie.
 The sinister couple lure children into their home, molest them, and then torture and kill them.
 Oh yeah, and it’s all recorded for their future viewing pleasure.
 Each video is then rated on a “star system,” presumably based on the “quality” of the video.
-My boy Sub-Zero would easily be a four-star molestee.
-The dude’s got buttocks like steel.

 11. Max Cady – Cape Fear